Welcome To 4th Grade

 Every morning students will record the day, date, and new assignments on the next clean page.
 At the end of each day, we review the homework assignments that should be recorded.

-If you, or someone else, plan to pick your child up after school you must provide a note.
-You may write this in the Assignment Notebook.
+Pickup: If you, or someone else, is picking your child up after school you must provide a note.
 Children without notes will take the bus home.
 This is very important for attending Girl Scouts, Boy Scouts, and other activities/programs after school.

-If your child is taking the bus to a friend's house, a note will be needed as well.
-The note is signed by the office staff and then your child gives it to the bus driver.
+Bus: If your child is taking the bus to a friend's house, a note is needed.
+The note is to be signed by the office staff, and then your child needs to give the note to the bus driver.

-It is best to call the office if your child is going to be absent.
-Let the office know, at that time, if you will be picking homework up after school or if it should be sent along with another child.
+Let the office know if you will be picking homework up after school or if it should be sent along with another child.

-Nightly reading from an appropriate level chapter book is expected each night for a minimum of 20 minutes.
-This is in addition to homework.
+Nightly reading from an appropriate level chapter book is expected each night for a minimum of 20-25 minutes.
+This reading time amount will increase each quarter.
+This is in addition to other homework.
 Oral reading is very good practice for fluency, so you and your child may want to alternate pages when reading together.

 Habits of Mind

 Habits of Mind are the choices we make when we don’t know what to do.
 In our classroom, we will learn to persist instead of giving up or quitting.
-Instead of students thinking about what they want to say as someone else is talking, students will learn to listen to each other with empathy and understanding.
-We will learn to manage the impulsive behaviors that interfere with our learning as well as the learning of others, and so on.
-We will discuss each habit, and refer to them on a regular basis in class.
+Students will learn to listen to each other with empathy and understanding, instead of thinking about what they want to say as someone else is sharing ideas, strategies, or discussion thoughts.
+We will learn to manage the impulsive behaviors that interfere with our learning, as well as the learning of others, and so on.
+We discuss habits and refer to them on a regular basis in class.

 Respectful and considerate behavior is expected in the classroom, the school building, and on the playground.
 Your child should arrive prepared for the day and ready to learn.
 If misbehavior interrupts the learning environment of the classroom the school's P.B.I.S process will take place.